 Fully charge in under 5 hours using the USB-C cable and 5W power adapter included in the box.
 Fully charge in under 4 hours with 9W adapter (sold separately), and under 3 hours with 15W adapter and USB type C to C cable (adapter and cable sold separately).

-Essentially, you can fully charge Fire HD 8 2020 or Fire HD 8 Plus (and Fire HD 10 2019) within 3 hours with the fast charging.
+Essentially, you can fully charge Fire HD 8 2020 or Fire HD 8 Plus (and Fire HD 10 2019 and Fire HD 10 2021) within 3 hours with the fast charging.
 It shortens the charging time by 40%.

 So, what is the USB-C fast charging on Fire HD 8 2020 and Fire HD10 2019?

 Actually, it is not “fast” charging.
 It is a standard USB-C charging.

 The technology, or the standard, behind it is USB Power Delivery (PD) 2.0.

 Normally, when you connect Fire tablet to a USB device or charger, the tablet the charger will “negotiate” how much power the tablet can take and how much the charger can offer.

 So, the maximum charging power is limited by (whichever is lower):

 - The maximum supported charging power of the Fire tablet.

 - The maximum output power of the charger.